drguptavivek/central-backend/docs/vg_installation.md

 ## Step 1: Apply VG schema migration

-Run the VG SQL migration to create the new tables and seed defaults:
+Run the VG SQL migration to create the new tables/columns and seed defaults:

 ```sh
 docker exec -i central-postgres14-1 psql -U odk -d odk < docs/sql/vg_app_user_auth.sql
 ```

+If you're upgrading an existing VG install, re-run the same SQL to add new columns (`device_id`, `comments`) and the `vg_settings` constraint.

 This creates: